 We aim to give children a love and respect of books and with your support encourage them to develop the habit of reading.
 Early readers are encouraged to select books to take home and ‘share’ with members of their family.

 We teach children to read from a variety of structured schemes enabling them to develop the ability to read, understand and respond to different types of text.
 Our aim is for all children to become confident, independent readers.

 In addition to well stocked class libraries we have an extensive central school library where a wide selection of books is available to all children for their enjoyment and research.

-Our phonics scheme of work is the 'Storytime' phonics programme.
+Our phonics scheme of work is the 'Essential Letters and Sounds' programme.

-We have a wide selection of phonic decodable books which are sent home with the children appropriate to their phonic phase.
+We have a wide selection of phonically decodable books which are sent home with the children appropriate to their individual phonic knowledge.